 The development tab is for a path to a directory of the local svn-translation copy (developer lingo).

-The asset libraries section is where we set up libraries for one of my favorite Blender features – The Asset Browser (which I have a detailed guide on how to use).
+The asset libraries section is where we set up libraries for one of my favorite Blender features – The Asset Browser.
+See my full guide on the Asset Browser.

 When “Development Extras” is selected in the Interface Preferences, the Experimental Preferences will become available.
 These are settings for developers to access experimental features which change from time to time.